Board & Staff

 Andrea Feniger, Director

 Andrea became the director of Sierra Club Alaska in August 2020.
 Before coming on board at Sierra Club, she worked on campaigns around the country to elect environmentally-minded candidates to public office.
 She holds a BA from The University of Alabama and an MPA from the University of California, Berkeley.
-She is originally from South Florida, but has always dreamed of mountains and wide-open spaces.
+She is originally from South Florida, but had always dreamed of mountains and wide-open spaces.
 After visiting for a backpacking trip in Wrangell St. Elias National Park, Andrea was determined to make it back to Alaska permanently.
 Her love for exploring wild spaces has strengthened her resolve to protect them for future generations.

 Executive Committee

-Dick Anderson, Treasurer
+Dick Anderson, At-Large Member

 Dick is a retired career National Park Service employee with over 40 years experience.
 He worked primarily on Freedom of Information Act requests, environmental compliance (NEPA) documents, agency Wilderness policy, ANILCA of 1980 policy, and other general conservation work.
 He worked at the NPS Alaska Regional Office for 13 years, Death Valley National Park (CA/NV) for 10 years, Chiricahua National Monument (AZ) for 5 years, and several other NPS units.
 He has a BS degree in Biology from San Diego State University and was a Peace Corps Volunteer in Paraguay as a National Parks Specialist.